likicv/usysml-test-cases/README.md

 # Understanding uSysML Test Cases

-Each uSysML Test Case is associated with a unique number identifier (Test Case ID)that allows it to be referenced later.
-The Test Case ID is given in test case title, as well as a short description, and the spiral.
-The spiral refers to the uSysML version as per the above table; this limits the scope SysML v2 implementation that the test case refers to.
-For example, for a Test Case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.
+Each uSysML Test Case is associated with a unique number identifier (Test Case ID) that allows it to be referenced subsequently.
+The Test Case ID is given in the test case title, as well as a short description and the spiral.
+The spiral refers to the uSysML version as per the above table, and this shows the scope that the test case refers to; for example, for a test case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.

 Each test case is structured into the following sections: